OzyOzk/Oguplot/README.md

 <s>These lines need to be replaced:<\s>

-Now popping after each append
+Now popping after each append,

 ```python
 def update():